deejayem/recipe-search-tech-test/README.md

 ## Frequencies

-One obvious question about the implementation, is why I didn't use `clojure.core/frequencies`, given that it seems the obvious choice for indexing the files.
+One obvious question about the implementation is, "Why I didn't use `clojure.core/frequencies`?" given that it seems the obvious choice for indexing the files.

 Here is an alternate implementation of `reciple-search-tech-test.index/index-line` that uses it: